almibe/talks/mdls2021/pres.md

 # RDF

  * Much closer to what I want
- * I was first introduced to RDF in class in grad school
+ * I was first introduced to RDF in grad school
  * *Statement* oriented rather than *Document* oriented
  * Has a clear specification with related serialization formats, a query language, and support for schemas ontologies
  * Multiple implementations